 So Ed passed on E1K and continued developing apps.
 “We did one iPad app this company wanted to use for internal training.
-We made more money with that app in a five week period then in an entire year of sales.
+We made more money with that app in a five-week period than in an entire year of sales.
 That’s when I realized there was a market for building to spec.
 But that sale kind of fell in our laps.
 It was lucky.
 And we priced it wrong.
-We did fixed price, which means we lost our shirt in the hourly rate, because it ended up taking double.
+We did a fixed price, which means we lost our shirt in the hourly rate because it ended up taking double.
 My partner is pretty busy now — he’s got two kids and is doing an MBA.
 So I started thinking about doing this on my own.”

 That sounded like a good idea, but Ed realized he had a problem.

 “I live a pretty structured life.
 Not like crazy, but I make yearly goals and I try and review them every quarter.
 So last year one of my goals was to make $20,000 with my company — and I didn’t even come close.
 I was looking at it all wrong, I was thinking ‘how am I going to get a paycheck?’ instead of ‘what are the steps to starting a side business that can earn a couple thousand a month?’”

 When I reopened Earn1K, Ed signed up.
 Three weeks later, Ed learned my Craigslist RSS technique and landed his first $5,300 client software engineer side hustle, the very next day.